The California School Dashboard is California's statewide system for looking at success for schools and school districts

 The Dashboard uses color-coded performance indicators in five levels.
 Some colors are more common than others, but which ones are more most common varies by indicator.
 The labels below are unofficial.
 Officially they are just colors, period.)

-Not every indicator on the Dashboard will use all the colors.
+Not every indicator on the Dashboard uses all the colors.
 But you get the idea:

-In Dashboard reports, icons accompany the five colors.
-This allows reports to be printed in black and white.
-Even if you can't see the color, you will know the performance level by the shapes, which will become familiar with use.
-They look like this:
+In Dashboard reports, icons accompany the five colors, allowing reports to be printed in black and white.
+The icons look like this:

 The indicators on the dashboard are meant to direct attention where it might be needed, so that you will take a closer look and figure out what to do about it.